Leaf, yard waste disposal options available in Dubuque

 Brush and limbs can be bundled with a city brush tie or twine and an attached yard waste sticker.
 Bags and containers should not exceed 35 gallons or 40 pounds.
 Plastic bags containing yard waste will not be collected.

 Paper yard waste bags, yard waste stickers and brush ties are available in most grocery, hardware and discount stores.
-The stickers are available are sold five for $6.50.
+The stickers are sold five for $6.50.
 Brush ties cost $1.30.

 Seasonal yard waste collection ends Nov.
 30.